jiharaguiapal/bfi-theme/README.md

 Note that installing as a dev dependency --save-dev or -D will not work correctly.

-Make sure to install Sass
+Make sure to install Sass and Sass-loader

 ### Usage